shri30yans/Consoles_India_StockNotifier/readme.md

 	pip install -r requirements.txt

 ### Setup:
-1. Enter your Discord bot token obtained from [the Discord developer portal](https://ptb.discord.com/developers/applications/)
+1. Obtain a Discord bot token from the [Discord developer portal](https://ptb.discord.com/developers/applications/)
-2. Fork this repo and update the code.
-3. Within the Repository settings for your fork or repo, create the following `Secrets` to configure the permissions to be used by the GitHub Actions pipeline:
+2. Within the Repository settings for your fork or repo, create the following `Secrets` to configure the permissions to be used by the GitHub Actions pipeline:

 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY